Hugo Gellert: Art as politics

 Opposed to World War I, Gellert published his first anti-war art in 1916.
 His work was prominently featured both in the illustrated magazine of the Hungarian Socialist Federation of the Socialist Party of America, Előre (Forward), as well as Max Eastman's radical monthly magazine The Masses from this time.
 He also created numerous illustrations for Eastman's successor magazine, The Liberator, as well as sundry publications of the Communist Party USA after its formation, such as The Workers Monthly and The New Masses.
 Later, Gellert was offered a position as a staff artist for The New Yorker magazine.
 In 1925, he moved to the New York Times.

 In 1927, Gellert was appointed the leader of the Anti-Horthy League, the first American anti-fascist organization.
 In this capacity, he organized a demonstration against U.S. president Calvin Coolidge, and both he and his wife were arrested while picketing the White House.

 In 1932, the Museum of Modern Art in New York City, feeling uncomfortable about Gellert's public persona and politics, petitioned to have Gellert's work removed from its collection.
-However, they were forced to reconsider when other artists, many of whom did not share Gellert's social idealism, came to his defense as fellow artists and threatened to withdraw their own works.
+However, they were forced to reconsider when other artists, a number of whom did not share Gellert's social idealism, came to his defense as fellow artists and threatened to withdraw their own works.

 In 1934 Gellert was among the leaders of the Artists Committee of Action, an informal group which had formed to protest Nelson Rockefeller's destruction of Diego Rivera's mural Man at the Crossroads early in the year at Rockefeller Center.
 Gellert was instrumental in the establishment of Art Front magazine, which started publication in November 1934 and was at first jointly published by the ACA and the Artists Union.

 In 1939, Gellert helped organize the group, "Artists for Defense".
 He later became the Chairman for "Artists for Victory", an organization that included over 10,000 members.

+His communist sympathies attracted political persecution from the McCarthyist ruling order in the United States.
+As McCarthyist persecution intensified, Gellert left the United States with his wife Livia to her native Australia in November 1945, but returned to the USA after three years.